Ludwig Merzbacher

 In 1910 Merzbacher moved to Argentina, where he was appointed head of the laboratory in the psychiatric clinic at Buenos Aires.
-From 1914 to 1919 he was in charge of the department of pathological anatomy at the Clínica Modelö, and beginning in 1924, was chief physician at the "German hospital" in Buenos Aires.
+From 1914 to 1919 he was in charge of the department of pathological anatomy at the Clínica Modelö, and at the beginning of 1924, he was chief physician at the "German hospital" in Buenos Aires.

 He is remembered for his pathological studies of a dysmyelinating central nervous system disorder that is now referred to as "Pelizaeus–Merzbacher disease" (PMD).
-This eponymous disease is named along with German balneologist Friedrich Christoph Pelizaeus (1851–1942).
+This eponymous disease is named after German balneologist Friedrich Christoph Pelizaeus (1851–1942).
 Merzbacher described his research of the disorder in a 1910 paper titled Eine eigenartige familiärhereditäre Erkrankungform.